cgwire/zou/docs/development.md

 # Development environment

-To start with developing on Zou you need Python installed (2 or 3) and a Postgres database instance.
+To start with developing on Zou you need Python 3 installed and a Postgres database instance.

 ## Database